 Kids and vegetables do not always go together.
 But when you pair them with rice or pasta or dip them in a tasty dressing, they become more acceptable to little ones.
 In addition to being a great source of nutrients, raw vegetables such as carrots, cucumbers, lettuce, bell peppers, grape tomatoes and spinach are naturally low in sugar, unlike tinned and packaged vegetables.

 Always high in protein, the low-carb/no-carb section of the food pyramid — catering to meat, nuts, beans and dairy — is virtually free of all sugars.
 Food items such as skinless chicken, lean beef, black beans, seafood, low-fat cheese sticks, cheese slices and unsalted nuts and sunflower seeds give your kids the proper amount of protein without all the sugar.

 From apples to blueberries, the freshness and flavour of fruit is a wonderful part of a balanced diet.
 That is why fruits that are low in sugar, such as strawberries, dried apples, avocado, cranberries, blackberries and raspberries are perfect treats to help prevent cavities when paired with a proper oral health routine.
 Sunflower seeds, unsalted nuts and sugar-free chocolate chips are also fun and delectable treats for your kids.

 Sticking with a Sugar-Free Plan

 Taking the appropriate steps toward preventing tooth decay is an important parental decision.
-While eliminating sugar altogether is not necessary — we can all use a sweet treat sometimes — cutting back on your child's sugar intake by replacing soda, overly processed snacks and simple carbohydrates with healthy snacks that are low in sugar and high in nutrients is key for instilling smart eating habits in your children.
+While eliminating sugar altogether is not necessary — we can all use a sweet treat sometimes — cutting back on your child's sugar intake by replacing fizzy drinks, overly processed snacks and simple carbohydrates with healthy snacks that are low in sugar and high in nutrients is key for instilling smart eating habits in your children.